Preventing food waste - optimal fridge organization

 Did you know that there’s actually an ideal order or layout of how to organize food in the fridge?
-A way that could help reduce the amount of food wasted and improve how sustainable your household is?
+A way that could help prevent food waste, reduce grocery bills and improve how sustainable your household is?
 So, to set the scene - you’re on your way home with your weekly Costco or Sam's Club haul, you are loaded up with more bags and boxes than you care to count, and then the dread hits… “Am I going to get all of this to fit in the fridge?!”

 If you’re anything like me, when you get home you give a halfhearted attempt at making sure all the veggies stay together, the meats are separated and the dairy products are on another different shelf, all while fending off hungry kids who want to know what's for dinner.

-It’s super easy for us to just slip down to the store and replace wilting foods with fresh produce, although it seems our collective habits have started to change over the last year.
+It’s super easy for us to just slip down to the store and replace wilting foods with fresh produce, although it seems our collective habits have started to change over the last few years, and as folks are looking at ways to reduce our household bills.
 I'm the first to admit that I’m guilty of over-purchasing food products which I then proceed to forget about, and a week later I’ll find a half-wilted bag of spinach that I swore I was going to be making healthy smoothies with… Well, why does this matter - beyond of course emptying our bank accounts for no reason?

 Is food waste a problem in the United States & Canada?
 Spoiler alert - Yes it is!